huggingface/dataset-viewer/docs/source/parquet.md

 ## Parquet-native datasets

 When the dataset is already in Parquet format, the data are not converted and the files in `refs/convert/parquet` are links to the original files.
-This rule suffers an exception to ensure the Datasets Server API to stay fast: if the [row group](https://parquet.apache.org/docs/concepts/) size of the original Parquet files is too big, new Parquet files are generated.
+This rule suffers an exception to ensure the dataset viewer API to stay fast: if the [row group](https://parquet.apache.org/docs/concepts/) size of the original Parquet files is too big, new Parquet files are generated.

 ## Using the Hugging Face Hub API